Joshua Cohen, the late Winfred Rembert win arts Pulitzers

 “My father died very young.
 My mom raised my sister and me.
 Young me came to poetry by instinct alone,” Seuss said Monday, also citing influences ranging from Frank O’Hara to Amy Winehouse.
 “I consider ‘frank: sonnets’ a collaborative effort — with the living and the dead.”

-Chacon created “Voiceless Mass” specifically for the pipe organ at The Cathedral of St. John the Evangelist in Milwaukee, where it premiered in November 2021.
-Chacon is a composer, performer and installation artist from the Navajo Nation.
-His art work, currently on display at the Whitney Biennial, is inspired by protestors at the Oceti Sakowin near the Standing Rock Indian Reservation in North Dakota.
+Chacon, the first Native composer to win a Pulitzer, created “Voiceless Mass” specifically for the pipe organ at The Cathedral of St. John the Evangelist in Milwaukee, where it premiered in November 2021.

 “This was my first time writing for a church organ and I wanted to make a statement about the space that this organ is housed in,” said Chacon, who is Diné, the Navajo word for “the people.”
 “I wanted to think about the church’s role in the forming of the country, particularly as it pertains to Indigenous people.”